Best VPN for Families in 2026: 7 Top Picks Tested and Ranked

 - Best router integration documentation of any VPN here

-- Self-owned infrastructure adds a real performance and trust edge
+- Self-owned infrastructure provides real performance consistency

 - Unlimited connections with zero throttling in testing